Unclear if Virginia Gov. Northam posed in racist yearbook picture, investigation finds

 Breaking News Emails

-An independent investigation into a racist photo on Virginia Gov. Ralph Northam's 1984 medical school yearbook page "could not conclusively determine" whether he appeared in the picture, according to the findings released Wednesday.
+A months-long investigation into a racist photo on Virginia Gov. Ralph Northam's 1984 medical school yearbook page "could not conclusively determine" whether he is one of two people in the picture, according to the findings released Wednesday.

-While investigators noted that Northam has made "inconsistent public statements" about his participation in the photo, which features a person in blackface and another in a Ku Klux Klan robe, they were unable to find anyone who could shed light on the image on the governor's personal page in his Eastern Virginia Medical School yearbook.
+While investigators noted that Northam has made "inconsistent public statements" about whether he participated in the photo, which features a person in blackface and another in a Ku Klux Klan robe, they were unable to find anyone who could shed light on the decades-old image on the Democratic governor's personal page in his Eastern Virginia Medical School yearbook.

-"No individual that we interviewed has told us from personal knowledge that the governor is in the photograph, and no individual with knowledge has come forward to us to report that the governor is in the photograph," investigators said in a 36-page report.
+"No individual that we interviewed has told us from personal knowledge that the governor is in the photograph, and no individual with knowledge has come forward to us to report that the governor is in the photograph," investigators said in their 55-page report.

+The scandal broke in February when the yearbook page surfaced online on a conservative news site — leading to calls for Northam's resignation and embroiling Virginia's other top Democrats in separate scandals.

+Eastern Virginia Medical School launched an independent investigation by enlisting former Virginia Attorney General Richard Cullen, of the McGuireWoods law firm, whose mandate was to examine the past culture of the school and its yearbook production processes.

 In addition, investigators said, they found no information that the racist image was placed on Northam's personal page in error or for another reason not at his direction.
-They could also not determine the origin of the photo.

-Eastern Virginia Medical School launched the investigation by enlisting former Virginia Attorney General Richard Cullen of the McGuireWoods law firm, whose mandate was to examine the past culture of the school and its yearbook production processes.
+They could also not determine the photo's origin, although investigators said "those we interviewed thought the Photograph may have occurred at a Halloween party, or perhaps a costume party with the theme of odd couples or opposites."

 Cullen said at a news conference Wednesday that Northam participated in the investigation and was asked about how the various pictures got on his page.